 ABOUT

-The Open Source Pharma Foundation is a global non-profit organization based in Bangalore, India.
+The Open Source Pharma Foundation is a global non-profit organization with centers in Bangalore, Paris, and New York City.
 We seek to discover new drugs, and a new way to discover drugs.

 VisionMedicines for all